AdityaCoppisetti/robotic-arm/journal.md

-however i think i should now design the electronics part of this project. basically ill be making a custom pcb with a microcontroller and the pin headers for the stepper motor driver and then the input pins for the stepper motor itself and ill add a space for the raspberry pi zero 2w aswell since ill be using that to give g code to the microcontroller
+however i think i should now design the electronics part of this project. basically ill be making a custom pcb with a microcontroller and the pin headers for the stepper motor driver and then the input pins for the stepper motor itself and ill add a space for the raspberry pi zero 2w aswell since ill be using that to give g code to the microcontroller.

+ before i get started on the hardware , since we are done with the cad , lets add the cad files into the repo